Error in the Euclidean Preference Model: Conclusions

 \section{Conclusions}

-We have proven theoretical lower bounds on the proportion of preference profiles of $I$ individuals over $A$ alternatives that are not $d$-Euclidean, and on the expected information loss when representing an arbitrary preference in a Euclidean model.
-Ultimately, these bounds show that when $d$ is small relative to $I$ and $A$ ($d \ll \min\{I, A\}$), almost all preference profiles are not $d$-Euclidean and, in some cases, the expected error when approximating an additional, arbitrary preference in the Euclidean model is at least 7\% of the maximum possible variation between any two preferences.
+We have proven theoretical lower bounds on the proportion of preference profiles of $I$ individuals over $A$ alternatives that are not $d$-Euclidean, and on the expected error when representing an arbitrary preference in a Euclidean model.
+Ultimately, these bounds show that when $d$ is small relative to $I$ and $A$ ($d \ll \min\{I, A\}$), almost all preference profiles are not $d$-Euclidean and, with preferences from an impartial culture, the expected error when approximating an additional, arbitrary preference in the Euclidean model can in some cases be at least 7\% of the maximum possible variation between any two preferences, as measured by the Kendall tau distance.

-\paragraph{Implications.}
+\subsection{Implications}

-Our lower bound on the expected information loss has been proven for $\UniquePref \geq \MaxPref$, and is largest when $d \ll \min\{I, A\}$.
-These conditions can be met, for example, in social choice models of national elections, or in models of reputation systems where there are a large number of Sybils.
-In such settings, our bound shows that close approximation of true underlying preference profiles cannot be expected.
-The amount of information lost will depend on the particular profile, and can be reduced by increasing the dimensionality, $d$.
-Our bound provides a means by which to quantify a trade-off between dimensionality and accuracy, and hence inform the choice of $d$.
+Our lower bound on the expected error has been proven for $\UniquePref \geq \MaxPref$, and is largest when $d \ll \min\{I, A\}$.
+These conditions may be met, for example, in some social choice models of national elections, or in models of reputation systems where there are a large number of Sybils.
+In such settings, our bound shows that close approximation of true underlying preference profiles may not always be expected.
+The magnitude of error will depend on the particular profile, and can be reduced by increasing the dimensionality, $d$.
+Our bound provides a way to quantify the trade-off between dimensionality and accuracy, and hence inform the choice of $d$.

 Settings where $d \ll \min\{I, A\}$ are also common in deep learning.
 For example, text embeddings used for natural language processing commonly have $d \approx 10^3$ dimensions \cite[Ch.
 6.8]{jurafsky2020}, but the English language has $\approx 10^5$ unique words \cite{nagy1984}, and the number of sentences or paragraphs will be orders of magnitude larger.
-Similarly, embeddings in recommender systems have up to $d \approx 10^5$ dimensions, but large platforms can serve $I \approx 10^9$ users and host $A \approx 10^{11}$ items of content (e.g. \citeauthor{satuluri2020} \citeyear{satuluri2020}).
-To the extent that there are true, underlying preferences (or more generally, ordinal relationships) in such domains, our results suggest that these relationships may not be able to be closely approximated by such relatively low dimensional embeddings if those embeddings are compared using cosine similarity or Euclidean distance.
+Similarly, embeddings in recommender systems have up to $d \approx 10^5$ dimensions, but large platforms can serve $I \approx 10^9$ users and host $A \approx 10^{11}$ items of content \cite{satuluri2020}.
+To the extent that there are true, underlying preferences (or more generally, ordinal relationships) in such domains, our results suggest that these relationships may not be able to be closely approximated by such relatively low dimensional embeddings if the use of those embeddings assumes the Euclidean structure.